bjoern-hempel/js-analysis/README.md

 ### 1.3 Calculations

-#### 1.3.1 Change or copy the used matrix
+#### 1.3.1 Change or copy the used vector

-Normally all calculations refer to the used matrix.
-That means that all calculations will change this matrix.
+Normally all calculations refer to the used vector.
+That means that all calculations will change this vector.

 ##### 1.3.1.1 "Change" example: